 The Executive Team

-The Executive Team work closely with the Board of Trustees to help turn our vision and strategy into a reality.
+The executive team works closely with the board of trustees to help turn our vision and strategy into a reality.
 They are responsible for the day-to-day management of the charity.

 The charity is governed by its memorandum and articles of association.
-These two documents set out the charity’s objects, and the framework within which we must operate to achieve these.
+This document sets out the charity’s objects, and the framework within which we must operate to achieve these.
 The memorandum and articles of association are approved by the Charity Commission, and are regularly reviewed by Trustees to ensure they remain up to date.

 The Trustees' Report and financial statements

 The Trustees’ Report and financial statements are prepared on an annual basis, and give an overview of the charity’s financial performance and position as well as outlining the charity's key acheivements and activities in the year.